 Opening Hours of the ABBA Museum in Stockholm

 The ABBA Museum in Stockholm is open daily but opening hours vary according to the season and local holidays.
 During the high season – June to August – the ABBA Museum is open daily from 9:00 to 19:00 with last admission at 17:30.

 The rest of the year, opening hours are an hour or two shorter, usually opening at 10:00 and closing at 18:00 but opening hours may be longer during holiday periods.
 The ABBA Museum is open on most vacation days but not Christmas Eve.

 Tickets for the ABBA Museum

 The ABBA Museum is amongst the more expensive sights to see in Stockholm.
-Admission is only by time slot tickets, which keeps the museum relatively crowd free giving all visitors a fair change to use the interactive items.
+Admission is only by time slot tickets, which keeps the museum relatively crowd-free giving all visitors a fair chance to use the interactive items.

 Tickets for the ABBA Museum is SEK250 for adults and SEK95 for children 7 to 15.

 A family ticket – only available directly at the museum but telephone reservations are possible – is SEK595 for up to two adults and four children.